 3. Small Changes

 Often, small changes can make a huge difference.
-You could do small repairs and refurbishing instead of replacements, change the curtains, change the cabinet hardware, change a rug or put in a new accessory.
+You could do property refurbishment instead of replacements, change the curtains, change the cabinet hardware, change a rug or put in a new accessory.

 Sometimes, all you need to do is replace hardware and fixtures.
 Simply replacing outdated faucets, lighting and door knobs can give your house a modern look in no time.
 So can little repairs such as torn screen doors, or windows that don’t shut properly.
 Even if you’re planning to sell, changes and repairs of this nature will definitely cost little.